Exploring the Sheepskin Trail: A Scenic Bicycle Trail in Uniontown, Pennsylvania

 3. Smitty’s Bar and Grill – Located in Vanderbilt, this bar and grill offer a variety of pub-style food and drinks.
 They also have a large outdoor seating area, making it a great place to take a break and recharge.

-4. The Uniontown YMCA – Located at 1 YMCA Dr, this fitness center offers amenities such as showers and lockers for cyclists who need a place to freshen up after a ride.
+4. The Uniontown YMCA – Located at 1 YMCA Dr, this fitness center offers amenities such as showers and lockers for cyclists.
+It’s a great place to freshen up after a ride.
 They also offer bike parking.

-5. Bud Murphy’s Sports Bar and Restaurant – Located at 718 Morgantown Rd, this establishment is a popular spot for sports fans and offers a wide selection of pub food and drinks.
-They have a bike rack outside for customers who arrive on two wheels.
+5. Bud Murphy’s Sports Bar and Restaurant – Located at 718 Morgantown Rd, this establishment is popular with sports fans.
+They offer a wide selection of pub food and drinks.
+There is also a bike rack outside for customers who arrive on two wheels.

-6. The Uniontown Public Library – Located at 24 Jefferson St, this library offers a variety of resources and services for visitors, including free Wi-Fi, public computers, and bike parking.
+6. The Uniontown Public Library – Located at 24 Jefferson St, this library offers a variety of resources and services for visitors.
+These include free Wi-Fi, public computers, and bike parking.

-Please note that availability of charging stations may vary and it’s always a good idea to call ahead to confirm.
-Also, keep in mind that many of these businesses may have limited hours, so it’s best to plan your stops accordingly.
+Please note that the availability of charging stations may vary.
+It’s always a good idea to call ahead to confirm.
+Also, many of these businesses may have limited hours.
+Therefore, it’s best to plan your stops accordingly.
 Enjoy your ride!

 Here are some historic landmarks and sites that you can see along the Sheepskin Trail: